AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

       end T1;
    end P;

-As a result, the reference to a class record is always indefinite.
+As a result, the reference to a class record is indefinite, unless it's declared final (described in a point below).

 In some cases, it's needed to reference a specific type for a non-dispatching call.
 In this case, there are two possibilities: